isomerpages/nlb-learning/_digital/Tweens/Learning Pathways.md

 			<tr>
         <td><a href="https://nlb-golibrary.eventbrite.sg/" target="_blank"><b>TinkerWorks: Explore Nature
 </b></a></td>
-        <td>Get inspired to learn more about the environment around us through a book discussion and tinkering activities in our libraries!
-This programme is part of a series of sustainability themed events for tweens.
+        <td>Get inspired to learn more about the environment around us through a book discussion and tinkering activities in our libraries!<br><br>This programme is part of a series of sustainability themed events for tweens.
 </td>
         <td>17 March 2022,<br>1pm - 2:15pm</td>
         <td>Queenstown Public Library</td>